Notepatra Notepatra v0.1.114 docs

 Sessions & crash recovery

-On close, Notepatra saves ~/.config/notepatra/session.json: list of open file paths, cursor positions, window geometry, maximized state, theme, active tab.
+On close, Notepatra saves session.json in its per-user config directory (~/.config/notepatra/ on Linux; %APPDATA%\Notepatra\ on Windows; ~/Library/Application Support/Notepatra/ on macOS): list of open file paths, cursor positions, window geometry, maximized state, theme, active tab.
 On next launch, all tabs reopen at the same cursor positions.

-Every 10 seconds, Notepatra writes unsaved buffers to ~/.config/notepatra/recovery/<crash-id>.txt.
-If the app crashes (caught by SIGSEGV/SIGABRT/SIGFPE handlers), the next launch detects .crash_flag and offers to restore unsaved work.
+Roughly every 5 seconds (configurable 1–300 s) Notepatra writes full unsaved-buffer content into session.json — that file is the recovery store.
+If the app crashes (caught by SIGSEGV/SIGABRT/SIGFPE handlers), a .crash_flag is left in the config directory's recovery/ folder and the next launch detects it and offers to restore unsaved work.

-Open: Plugins → JSON Tools (inbuilt).
+Open: Tools → JSON Tools (inbuilt).
 Panel opens as a new tab.

 Buttons